 - Monday, Wednesday, Friday live, online 2-hour class sessions, 10 a.m. - 12 p.m.
 CDT (Summer courses)

 - Flexibly-paced assignments, lessons, and reflections

 - Guest speakers and online meetings with community organizations

-Outside of live class sessions, students should expect to spend 2-3 hours (Fall 6-week courses) and 6-7 hours (Summer 2-week courses) per week engaged in course work.
+Outside of live class sessions, students should expect to spend 2-3 hours (Fall, Winter, and Spring 6-week courses) and 6-7 hours (Summer 2-week courses) per week engaged in independent course work.
 Our dedicated instructors will initiate and guide online lessons and discussions.
 Students should possess effective communication skills, including proficient reading and writing skills, and feel comfortable asking questions to guide their learning.
 The course syllabi will guide pacing, and instructional staff office hours are available to help students process content and stay on track.